-The Executive Committee consists of the President, Vice President, Treasurer, and Secretary.
+The Executive Committee consists of four positions: President, Vice President, Treasurer, and Secretary.
 The Executive Committee coordinates activities of the BCB GSA.
 Members of the Executive Committee cannot hold another position within the BCB GSA.
-The Executive Committee has a monthly meeting with the BioSciences GSA advisory faculty and administrators.
-The Executive Committee works with advisory faculty and staff to improve the graduate program and coordinate GSA involvement in departmental activities such as student and faculty recruiting.
+The Executive Committee has a monthly meeting with the BCB GSA Faculty Advisory Committee, currently the Department Chair, Assistant Chair, and BCB Director of Graduate Studies, henceforth called the Advisory Committee.
+These meetings are scheduled by the Assistant Chair.
+The Executive Committee and Advisory Committee work together to improve the graduate program and coordinate BCB GSA involvement in departmental activities such as graduate student and faculty recruiting.